kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/DEVEL/2012-01-01-tool-reference.md

 *  `--entity-id=<entity>`      - Target row id (an unhashed, human-readable string).
 *  `--value=<JSON value>`      - The value to insert.
 The value is specified as a JSON string according to [the Avro JSON encoding specification](http://avro.apache.org/docs/current/spec.html#json_encoding).
-*  `--schema=Avro schema`      - By default, KijiSchema will use the reader schema attached to a column in its layout to decode the JSON and encode the binary data for insertion in the table.
-If there is no schema attached to the column or if you want to use an alternate writer schema, specify this option.
+*  `--schema=Avro schema`      - If there is no schema attached to the column or if you want to use an alternate writer schema, specify this option.
 While it is not strictly required, you should specify this option as there are few cases where there is a sensible default.
 The option